Aboyeur: Stud career

 Aboyeur had little opportunity of making a mark at stud.
 After two seasons in Russia he disappeared during the upheavals of the Russian Revolution and Civil War.
 Reports that he had been "rescued from the Bolsheviks" and taken to Constantinople proved unfounded and later rumours that he had been evacuated to Serbia disguised as a cart horse were never substantiated.
 His final fate is unknown.

 Pedigree

+Aboyeur is inbred 4D x 5D to the stallion Beadsman, meaning that he appears fourth generation and fifth generation (via Rosicrucian)^ on the dam side of his pedigree.

+Aboyeur is inbred 4D x 5D to the mare Madame Eglentine, meaning that she appears fourth generation and fifth generation (via Rosicrucian)^ on the dam side of his pedigree.